Blood Sugar And Weight Gain

 • craving sweet or starchy foods

-These experiences can happen for many reasons, but they are part of why more people are starting to look at blood sugar patterns as an important piece of the weight-loss puzzle.
+These signs can happen for many reasons, but they matter.
+They are part of why I’m paying attention to blood sugar patterns as an important piece of the weight-loss puzzle.

 Frequently Asked Questions